KelvinTegelaar/AutotaskAPI/README.md

-For more filtering options, check out the Autotask documentation at https://www.autotask.net/help/developerhelp/Content/APIs/REST/API_Calls/REST_Basic_Query_Calls.htm
+For more filtering options, check out the [Autotask documentation](https://www.autotask.net/help/developerhelp/Content/APIs/REST/API_Calls/REST_Basic_Query_Calls.htm)

 To get all companies that start with the letter A: